Photonsters/anycubic-photon-docs/FAQ.md

 Frequently asked questions regarding the Anycubic Photon LCD Printer and SLA-LCD resin printing in general.

 ## In September 2019, Anycubic started shipping a look-alike of the original Photon (Classic).
-Although no official announcements were made then, **Anycubic quietly started to sell these machines which look exactly like the original Photons (with steel bodies and yellow windows) but are not.
+Without any prior announcements, **Anycubic quietly started to ship these machines to unsuspecting buyers.
+These new printers look exactly like the original Photons (with steel bodies and yellow windows) but are not.
 The motherboard has been changed, making them an entirely different printer that only looks like the original.**

-These look-alike Photons (commonly called Faux Photons / Fauxtons) share the same mainboards (PTB2BK) with the Photon-S and could then only print new *.pws files as they had Photon-S mainboards,  making them incompatible with the original Photons.
+These look-alike Photons (commonly called Faux Photons or Fauxtons) share the same mainboards (PTB2BK) with the Photon-S and could then only print new *.pws files as they had Photon-S mainboards,  making them incompatible with the original Photons.

-Due to community outcry, in early November 2019 Anycubic finally admitted that they were indeed shipping these Fauxtons.
-In an official announcement on their Facebook page, they apologised for the confusion their ambiguity caused and clarified that they are still selling the original Photons together with the new Fauxtons.
-Since then, the new Fauxtons (and the Photon-S) received a firmware update allowing them to print original Photon files.
+Due to community outcry, in early November 2019 Anycubic were finally forced to admit that they were indeed shipping these Fauxtons.
+In an official announcement on their Facebook page, they apologised for the "confusion" their ambiguity caused and clarified that they were still shipping the original Photons side by side with the lookalike Fauxtons and that buyers would have to specify their preferred versions.
+Since then, the new Fauxtons (and the Photon-S) received firmware updates allowing them to print original Photon files.

+As of mid-November 2019, all Photon printers shipping from China are the new Fauxtons.
+Last remaining stocks of the original Photon were still being shipped only from NA and European warehouses.

 ### How can I tell if my original Photon (Classic) is a true original or the new Fauxton?
 Unfortunately, since the Fauxton look physically the same as the original Photon, the only way to tell is to check the firmware version or check the motherboard inside.
 Look-alike Fauxtons ship with firmware version v3.x.x or v5.x.x).